-Before you prepare your user acquisition strategies, it’s highly important that you do the following:
+Before we turn to the question of how do you increase user acquisition, it’s highly important that you do the following:

 - Nail your app’s message.
 You might feel like you have created an app that serves an important purpose in the user’s life.
 But unless your message is right, the user is never going to know what you do.
 Let’s face it, the first thing you see in an app is its tagline!
 This is especially important for those apps and games that have just launched in the market.